lopsae/worktable/style.md

 > No operation is performed if the array already contains `fillIndex` elements.

-The inverse is discouraged since it leads to more ambiguous reading, and the focus should be in the change of behaviour.
+The inverse is discouraged since the focus should be in the change of behaviour and it leads to more ambiguous reading.

+> Discouraged:
-> Discouraged: If the array already contains `fillIndex` elements then no operation is performed.
+> If the array already contains `fillIndex` elements then no operation is performed.

+In cases where more detail is added for the return value "Also returns..." can be used in order to avoid repetition.

+> Also returns `nil` if `self` is NaN or positive infinity.